 Dipali Meher, a graduate of Sir J. J. Institute of Applied Arts, Mumbai has been on an exploratory journey of art & design for the last 15 eventful years.
 Having dabbled in the field of print and motion graphics, she has now shifted focus to fine arts.
 The last six years have been an exploration of enamels and ink.
 Her work has been showcased in multiple exhibitions in Mumbai, Delhi, Paris, and Dubai.

 Hetal Shah, a budding artist is using the vibrancy of enameling on copper to elevate the simple metal to another level.
 She not only creates artistic pieces, which retain the beauty of copper but also enhances it with brilliant touches of enamel.

 Kavita Lomror is a trained Jewelry and fashion designer and enamel for her is a wonderful medium to express her artistic skill not possible in other mediums.
 The possibilities, vitreous enamel offers, are dynamic and far ahead of other mediums.
 She uses a non-conventional way of working with the medium in terms of techniques, expressions.

-Kana Lomror Being a fine artist, Vitreous Enamel is to him the medium which opens up new doors of experimentation in painting on metal surface that he would not otherwise explore.
+Kana Lomror Being a fine artist, Vitreous Enamel is to him the medium that opens up new doors of experimentation in painting on a metal surface that he would not otherwise explore.
 It’s a very challenging but simultaneously very exciting and satisfying medium to express his imaginations and ideas.
 Kana draws with copper wire to define images and these based on spiritual themes.
 They connect reality with spirituality.
 He would like the viewer to not only see his work but to see beneath and beyond the surface, to feel the intuitive magical process by which the final form assumes meaning.